RushiSanap/Web-Development/README.md

 # Web-Development
-learned the basic concepts of web development along with CSS, HTML and JAVASCRIPT
+learned CSS, HTML and JAVASCRIPT for the frontend purpose